lV0rd/framework-test/README.md

 Packages are managed through Wally, to add a new package, go to wally.toml and add it in the dependencies

 Packages are stored in replicatedStorage, both client scripts and server scripts have access to them.

+# Loader methods

+The loader comes with a lot of methods that can be useful during development.